debian-lxc/debian-lxc.github.io/_posts/2015-10-19-Create Unprivileged Jessie Container.md

 ---
 published: true
 layout: post
-title: Creating Unprivileged Jessie Container
+title: Create Unprivileged Jessie Container
 ---

 Using unprivileged jessie container on jessie host is possible, but requires some additional setup compared to privileged containers.